ksprashu/analyze_skillset_trends_stackoverflow/README.md

 ## Data Acquisition

 ## Objective
 In this analysis, we would like to take a look at the data sets of the stackoverflow surveys held year on year from 2011 to 2019 and see how the trends are changing year on year.
+Some of the question that I wanted to understand from the data were -
+1. Which are the most popular programming languages and how are they changing year on year?
+2. What is the gender distribution of programmers and how are they changing year on year?
+3. How is salary correlated to genders, as well as the programming languages, keeping education and years of experience as constant?

 ## Installation
 The jupyter notebook will run on a default installation of Anaconda.
 It is not necessary to install any additional modules for the purpose of running this code.